CodeCraftersAlliance/ArchKatas2024Spring/README.md

 #### **Device Driver**

 *Purpose*: It has the responsibility to discover and communicate to the different varieties of sensors and cameras.
 It caches the threshold settings for each of the sensors enrolled and it has the intelligent to detect the sensor malfunctioning and raise it as an alert and write it to the Data Access Layer.
-If any new category of sensor need to be brought to the system, this component need to be enhanced to accommodate those new one.
 It writes the telemetry data to the Configuration Database via Data Access Layer.
 It does the periodical checks from Data Access Layer for any threshold and Configuration changes.

 #### **Gateway Persistence Layer**